govhackaustralia/govhack-tools/index.md

 You can run [TreeViz](http://www.randelshofer.ch/treeviz/) locally or use [d3 on a website](http://bl.ocks.org/mbostock/4063550), [step by step instructions for creating tree data for d3](http://blog.pixelingene.com/2011/07/building-a-tree-diagram-in-d3-js/) d3 also includes [treemaps - bubbles inside bubbles](http://bl.ocks.org/mbostock/4063530)

+### Flow Visualisations
+Sometimes it's more about the magnitude (money? amount of communication?) of the connections between nodes.
+A sankey diagram can easily visualise this http://bost.ocks.org/mike/sankey/

 ### NodeXL for Microsoft Excel
 [![](img/ExcelWindow.png "NodeXL Screenshot")](img/ExcelWindow.png)
  [NodeXL](http://nodexl.codeplex.com/) allows you to visualise networks/graphs quickly inside Excel.